 Instructions

-- Place the salmon cubes in a bowl and pour over the lime juice with the grated ginger.
-Make sure it is coated well.
-Chill for ยฝ hour before serving so the salmon can "cook" in the lime juice.
+- Place the salmon cubes in a mixing bowl and pour over the lime juice and ginger dressing.
+Gently fold with a wooden spoon to ensure the fish is coated well.
+Chill for ยฝ hour so the salmon can "cook" in the lime juice.

-- Cube your cucumber, slice your spring onions.
-After the salmon has been in the fridge for ยฝ hour, add the cucumber, onions, coriander and oil, season with salt and pepper and mix gently.
+- Cube the cucumber and slice the spring onions.
+After the salmon has been in the fridge for ยฝ hour, add the cucumber, onions, coriander and oil into the bowl.
+Season to taste with salt and pepper and fold gently with the wooden spoon to mix.

 Jenny MacDonald